kgrep-org/homebrew-kgrep/README.md

 When a new version of kgrep is released:

-1. Update the version number in `kgrep.rb`
+1. Run the update script: `./update-formula.sh NEW_VERSION`
-2. Update the URLs to point to the new release
+2. This will automatically create a versioned formula for the current version (e.g., `kgrep@0.4.2.rb`) before updating to the new version
+3. Test both the main and versioned formulas

+The script automatically handles:

+- Creating versioned formulas for the current version
+- Downloading release binaries from GitHub
-3. Update the SHA256 checksums for each platform
+- Calculating SHA256 checksums for all platforms
-4. Test the formula locally
+- Updating the main formula with the new version

-5. Commit and push the changes
+After running the script, you can commit and push the changes as needed.

 ### Testing Locally